Home > Dual Enrollment

 To participate, you must be a high school junior or senior, have the support of your parents, and be recommended by your principal and high school counselor if you are matriculating in a high school.
 Students are approved when their academic achievement, their placement tests, and other supporting information shows they are college ready, and demonstrate an understanding of online learning and personal traits consistent with successful online students.
 Students must meet all course pre-requisites, as applicable.

-Eligible students can take courses online through the Extended Learning Institute (ELI).
-If you want to take online courses through ELI, you should familiarize yourself with ELI before submitting a request for dual enrollment, by reviewing the information on the ELI website.
+Eligible students can take courses online through the NOVA Online.
+If you want to take online courses through NOVA Online, you should familiarize yourself with NOVA Online before submitting a request for dual enrollment, by reviewing the information on the NOVA Online website.

 Please follow the steps below for specific instructions on how to request enrollment in online courses.